 The potential impacts of climate change on ignition patterns are intuitive: if climate shifts are warmer and drier in a location, then conditions will be more favorable for ignitions in that location.
-However, climate change is not likely to result in such a simple, two-dimensional change in variables important to wildfire processes, particularly ignition processes.
+However, shifting climatic conditions are not likely to result in such simple, twodimensional changes in variables important to wildfire processes, particularly ignition processes.